chamoda/chamoda.github.io/_posts/2017-10-05-introduction-to-machine-learning-with-linear-regression.markdown

 plt.show()
 ```

-This is the plot generate from the code.
+This is the plot generated from the code.
 Every blue dot is a data point.
 There are 100 blue dots here.

 ![plot]({{ site.url }}/assets/posts/linear-regression/plot.png)